Builditluc/wiki-tui/docs/docs/changelog/index.md

 - Add processing pane when loading search results or fetching pages
 - Add `theme.toml` file for configuring the theme
     - Add `--theme-config-path` cli flag to get the theme config location
+    - Add options for changing the border colors
+    - Add options for changing the scrollbar colors
+    - Add options for changing the statusbar colors

 ## Changes